philipmayr/Prime-Modulated-Square-Root-Finder/README.md

 Descriptions of Helper Functions:

-    int find_greatest_common_divisor(int a, int b): finds the greatest common divisor of two numbers using binary bit shifts, comparisons, and subtractions.
+int find_greatest_common_divisor(int a, int b): Finds the greatest common divisor of two numbers using binary bit shifts, comparisons, and subtractions.

-    int exponentiate(int base, int index): exponentiates the base to the power of the index by squaring and multiplying.
+int exponentiate(int base, int index): Exponentiates the base to the power of the index by squaring and multiplying.

-    int exponentiate_modularly(int base, int index, int modulus): exponentiates the base to the power of the index by squaring and multiplying, modulating by the modulus after each operation.
+int exponentiate_modularly(int base, int index, int modulus): Exponentiates the base to the power of the index by squaring and multiplying, modulating by the modulus after each operation.

-    int find_multiplicative_order(int modulus, int base): finds the multiplicative order of the base modulated by the modulus.
+int find_multiplicative_order(int modulus, int base): Finds the multiplicative order of the base modulated by the modulus.
+The multiplicative order is the power to which the base must be raised so as to get a modulated residue of 1.